 |

 redundant so only two solutions remain.
-Note that each run of colores or colacor overwrites the col_* files in your
+Also, note that each run of colores overwrites the col_* files

 directory.
 Therefore, you should save these files after each run into a